Prajwal-Jagadeesh-Guliyavar/banking/README.md

-# BankIt - Full Stack Banking Application
+# BankIt - Full Stack Banking Simulation
 BankIt is a comprehensive banking web application with a React frontend and a Flask backend.
 This application provides user authentication, account management, transactions, loan applications, and more.

 ## Features